Cover of Romeo and Juliet

 What themes does Romeo and Juliet explore?

-Central themes in Romeo and Juliet include love, fate, family conflict, youth, impulsive decision.
+Central themes in Romeo and Juliet include young love, family conflict, fate, civic violence, haste and consequence.
 These themes match how the book is discussed in most curriculum guides and AP Literature prompts.